swampopus/cleantalk/README.txt

    Consult the Libraries API documentation for further information.

 2. Get access key on http://CleanTalk.org.
-3. Install CleanTalk module as usual and put access key into it's settings.
+3. Install CleanTalk module as usual and put access key into its settings.

 -- TESTING --

 * Try to register account with "stop_email@example.com" as email address.
-* Try to put comment with "stop_word" in it's body.
+* Try to put comment with "stop_word" in its body.

 -- CONTACT --